Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Simulation methods

 To cover all GW detection scenarios, a compromise has to be found between the X-ray instrument tiling speed and exposure time.
-For MXT, the strategy is to divide an orbit into 5 exposures, of almost 10 minutes each.
-In this way, most of the error box for a typical O4 GW detection with a $\sim$ 30$^{\circ 2}$ localization accuracy will be observed in 6 orbits, which represents a duration of 9 hours after coalescence.
+For MXT, the strategy is to divide an orbit into five exposures, of almost 10 minutes each.
+In this way, most of the error box for a relatively well-localized O5 GW detection with a $\sim$ 30~deg$^2$ localization accuracy will be observed in six orbits, which represents a duration of nine hours after coalescence.
 Now, with the knowledge of the exposure time, it remains to examine the corresponding MXT sensitivity.
 With a 10 000~s exposure, MXT sensitivity at 5 $\sigma$ between 0.3~keV and 6~keV is of $\sim$10$^{-12}$~erg~cm$^{-2}$~s$^{-1}$.
 The photon noise, which is the limiting factor to the flux sensitivity, evolves as $\sqrt{t}$ following a Poisson statistics.
 Taking the nominal 9-minute exposure, the detection threshold flux for MXT is then of the order of $F^{MXT}_{thres}(t_{exp} = 9\ \mathrm{min}) = 4.30 \times 10^{-12}\ \mathrm{erg\ cm^{-2}\ s^{-1}}$.

 The same computation operated on FXT yields a detection threshold flux one order of magnitude lower, of $F^{FXT}_{thres}(t_{exp} = 9min) = 4.30 \times 10^{-13}\ \mathrm{erg\ cm^{-2}\ s^{-1}}$ \citep{EP_FXT}.
 However, EP observation strategy in case of a GW alert is first to cover the GW errorbox with the Wide FoV X-ray Telescope WXT, with a 3800~deg$^2$ FoV \citep[see][]{EP}, with 2400~s tiles.
 The sensitivity of WXT at this stage will thus be $1.68 \times 10^{-11}$~erg~cm$^{-2}$~s$^{-1}$.
 Then, FXT will look for the EM counterpart, with 5~min exposures, corresponding to a flux sensitivity of $5.88 \times 10^{-13}$~erg~cm$^{-2}$~s$^{-1}$.
-In this study, we compared the predicted millisecond magnetar fluxes to the instrument sensitivity with a 9~min exposure for each in order to compare the two instruments under the same observation conditions.
+We compared the predicted millisecond magnetar fluxes to the instrument sensitivity with a 9~min exposure for each in order to compare the two instruments under the same observation conditions.

 To this day, the X-ray instrument(s) that will operate at the same time as the next generation of GW interferometer is still unclear.
 If their performance is somewhat maintained, FXT and MXT may still be considered.
-SXI and XGIS aboard THESEUS \citep{theseus_1, theseus_2}, with a planned launch date (2037) near ET start of operations ($\sim $ 2035), will probably be the instruments to consider for this epoch.
+SXI and XGIS aboard THESEUS \citep{theseus_1, theseus_2}, with a planned launch date (2037) near ET start of operations ($\sim $ 2035), as well as WFI and X-IFU aboard Athena \cite{athena}, provisionally due for launch in the early 2030s, will probably be the instruments to consider for this epoch.